-Viking Range to pay $4.6M fine over self-starting ovens
+Viking Range to pay $4.7M fine over self-starting ovens

 JACKSON, Miss.
-(AP) — A Mississippi appliance maker is paying a $4.6 million federal fine for not reporting that ovens in freestanding gas ranges could turn on by themselves, with customers then sometimes unable to turn them off.
+(AP) — A Mississippi appliance maker has agreed to pay a $4.7 million federal fine for not reporting that certain ovens in freestanding gas ranges could turn on by themselves, with customers then sometimes unable to turn them off.

-The U.S. Consumer Product Safety Commission announced the fine Thursday against Viking Range, saying the company had 170 reports of problems with 15 models it sold between 2007 and 2014 before it notified the commission.
+The U.S. Consumer Product Safety Commission announced the fine Thursday against Viking Range, saying the company had 170 reports of problems with 15 models it sold between 2007 and 2014 before it notified the federal watchdog agency.

 The Greenwood, Mississippi, manufacturer was bought in 2012 by Middleby Corp. of Elgin, Illinois.

-Viking sold more than 60,000 ranges in the United States and Canada with the defect, issuing a recall in May 2015.
-Under the settlement, the company doesn’t admit violating any federal rules.
+Viking sold more than 60,000 ranges in the United States and Canada with the defect between July 2007 and June 2014.
+The appliances were luxury goods, costing between $4,000 and $13,000.
+It issued a recall in May 2015, saying it could fix the problem with in-home repairs.

 Most Read Stories